inj0h/dotfiles/readme.md

 ## System Compatibility
 To get the most out of these files, you need to do your computing on a POSIX system.
-No idea if these files work on native Windows.
-WSL might workout.
+No idea if these files work on Windows.
+WSL might help.

 ## Installation
 Clone this repository and run the `connect_the_dots` shell script to